Non-Fiction

 Patchwork Labyrinth®

-Patchwork Labyrinth® is about brain trauma, but it is also about cognitive resilience and key discoveries made in neuroscience since the 1990s, and why you should care.
-The brain gets the lion’s share of research attention into human cognition, yet more than the head is involved in learning.
+Patchwork Labyrinth® is about brain trauma, but it is also about cognitive resilience, and why you should care.
 Because thoughts are physical and not just chemical, movement fuels learning, too.
-Patchwork Labyrinth® explores how this is so, using my personal story with brain injury as its heart and then following branching pathways of scientific curiosity.
+My story explores how this is so, using my own experience with brain injury as its heart and then following branching pathways of scientific curiosity.
 There are dead ends; there is encouragement.
-It adds up to a compelling tale with a promising outlook.

-For me, the story begins in 1993 when injuries from a car accident affected my abilities to read and write.
-Dreaming stopped, and my perceptions of color, space, and time changed.
+Patchwork Labyrinth® begins in 1993 when injuries from a car accident affect my abilities to read and write.
 (Click to hear how improvement took months.)
-Some concussive symptoms did not get better, so I started tracking how different activities, environments, and food affect them.
+Some concussive symptoms never went away, so I began tracking how different activities, environments, and foods affect them.
 My training as a forest scientist gave me the patience and tools to look for patterns in what was happening to me and how it felt.
-Because a revolution was underway in brain science, I also paid close attention to advances in neurology, such as neuroplasticity, how the neurons in the human brain can change into adulthood, and the free-energy principle, the idea that perceptions and actions are reciprocal.
+Because a revolution was underway in brain science, I also paid close attention to advances in neurology.
+Concepts like neuroplasticity, or how the neurons in the human brain can change into adulthood, and the free-energy principle.

 Questions?
 Contact me here.